What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 Automated POS data collection tools systems include Shopify, Lightspeed, Shopkeep, Magestore.
 These ecommerce platforms enable retailers to sell products via online sales channels.
 Whenever a consumer makes a purchase, these ecommerce platforms capture and collect POS data in the process.

-What is a POS Data model?
+What is a Point of Sale (POS) Data model?

 A point of sale data model is a simple visual representation of a POS database.
 At a basic level, the model will include the consumer, the merchant, and the goods or service purchased.
 They’re used by retailers of all kinds, including online stores, to visualize POS interactions.